deepaktalwardt/lgsvl_simulator_micromobility/README.md

 4. **Modifications to `NeedsBridge` list:** The `NeedsBridge` list contains references to all components that are only instantiated when a ROSBridge server is active and the simulator is connected as a client.
 This is done so that the simulator does not waste resources and publish messages to topics if no nodes are subscribing to them over ROSBridge.
 By default, `MMGroundTruth2D`, `MMGroundTruth3D` and the depth camera are not added to `NeedsBridge` list.
 The script components of these sensors are added to `NeedsBridge` list in order to send messages over ROSBridge.

 ### Manually controlling micromobility vehicles
 Currently, only controlling e-scooters is supported.
 To enable controlling an e-scooter, select the `GameObject` and check its Script component.
-You will then be able to control it with IJKL keys.
+You will then be able to control it with WASD keys.

 ## Projects with modified simulator